benaricode/Google-Scholar-Scraper/README.md

 # Google-Scholar-Scraper

-The purpose of this project is to scrape google scholar and provide some analytics
+This is a one page php website to scrape google scholar and chart the number of papers each year with that phrase used in them.

-It will take a string litteral to run a serach on, it will set though each years results and graph them to see trending over time
+I built this because google scholar does not support that function out of the box like the main web search does.

+Note that using the tool too much too frequently will get your IP address flagged as a robot request and break the tool.